 Best Kayak Ice Chest: Our TOP 3 Picks

-If you’re not really into soft cooler bags, or you’re looking for a kayak catch cooler for fishing (and/or prefer the longer ice retention capabilities of hard-sided coolers), here’s our selections for the overall best kayak ice chests for 2019:
+If you’re not really into soft cooler bags, or you’re looking for a kayak catch cooler for fishing (and/or prefer the longer ice retention capabilities of hard-sided coolers), here are our selections for the overall best kayak ice chests for 2020:

 Our #1 Kayak Fish Cooler: Engel USA 19-quart Cooler/Dry Box

-The Engel name of course is one of the most respected and well-known names in fishing, but the good thing about these coolers/dry boxes is they’re relatively inexpensive – a super good value compared to a similar-sized YETI cooler.
+The Engel name, of course, is one of the most respected and well-known names in fishing, but the good thing about these coolers/dry boxes is they’re relatively inexpensive – super good value compared to a similar-sized YETI cooler.

 Also, you’ll be blown away at what you can fit inside.
 They’ll easily hold a 12-pack (with ice), but you can easily stuff 8 beer cans and 8 water bottles inside and still have plenty of room to use the included top tray.